 When do the Permanent Fixed Lingual Wires come off?

 Permanent Fixed Lingual Wires (PFLW) are the most modern and efficient way of holding your teeth straight after you have finished with braces.
 These should remain in place for as long as possible.
 IN most circumstances this means for life if you wish to retain perfectly aligned teeth.
 The PFLW is made from special wire with unique properties to resist corrosion.
 It is inert, non-toxic and may last a lifetime with care and due maintenance.
 The glues used to hold the wire in place are the latest technology in “white filling” materials and have the strength to also last for many years.
-Some fractures to the glue may occur over time but these can be repaired easily by our practice or your general dentist (we give a guarantee for the PFLW of 5 years from their fitting).
+Some fractures to the glue may occur over time but these can be repaired easily by cialis from australia, or our practice, or your general dentist (we give a guarantee for the PFLW of 5 years from their fitting).
 Hence the PFLW does not usually require replacement if simple rules are followed.

 Your orthodontist and staff will fully inform you of your options and alternatives for retention throughout your treatment with us and give you their advice on the best method for retaining your perfect smile